dagster-io/dagster/docs/sections/api/apidocs/config.rst

 .. attribute:: StringSource

-   Use this type only for config fields.
-The value passed to a config field of this type may either be a string, or a selector describing where to look up the value in the environment.
+   Use this type when you want to read a string config value from an environment variable.
+The value passed to a config field of this type may either be a string literal, or a selector describing how to look up the value from the executing process's environment variables.

    **Examples:**

    .. code-block:: python

-        @solid(config=StringSource)
+        @solid(config_schema=StringSource)
         def secret_solid(context) -> str:
             return context.solid_config